Hitman 2 (2018 video game): Restructuring at IO Interactive

 Hitman 2 was developed by Danish video game studio IO Interactive.
 The game's predecessor, which had an episodic release, received critical acclaim but missed the sales expectations of franchise and studio owner Square Enix.
 The team began developing a sequel that would incorporate online modes and more gameplay features while experimenting with new gameplay mechanisms.
 While preparing for game's production, in May 2017, Square Enix announced it had sold IO Interactive to concentrate resources on other studios.
 While Square Enix negotiated with potential buyers of the studio, IO Interactive became independent following a management buyout.
 The management of the IO Interactive, which had about 200 employees, had to lay off 40% of the workforce due to limited cash flow.
 Hitman 2's development was about 25% completed.

 After the buyout, IO Interactive owned the intellectual property (IP) of Hitman and decided to make the first episode free-to-play.
 The number of players nearly tripled and a significant portion of them bought the full game, ensuring a steady revenue for the studio.
 Due to limited manpower, the team had to limit the scale of the sequel and many planned features were cut.
 Development of Hitman 2 progressed quickly due to the foundation of Hitman (2016), which was originally designed as a platform known as World of Assassination to allow the developer to add content.
 The late success of Hitman helped IO Interactive show there was a demand for this type of game, and the studio secured additional funding for the game's production.
 Warner Bros.
 Interactive Entertainment signed to publish the sequel after partnering with IO Interactive on the Definitive Edition of Hitman.
-The game was declared gold on 27 September 2018, meaning it was being prepared for duplication and release.
+The game was declared gold on 27 September 2018 after two and a half years of production with a development cost of $40 million– a significant reduction in time and cost compared to its predecessor due to the shared engine and assets.